APS #6010

 II.
 POLICY STATEMENT

-The program shall be managed and monitored collaboratively by University Counsel, Chief Information Security Officer, and the data trustees, and Chief Information Officers.
+The data governance program shall be managed and monitored collaboratively by the data trustees, Data Governance Executives Council (DGEC) and all other applicable, in force governance groups not mentioned here within.
 Roles and responsibilities for data governance are as follows:

-• To the degree that a data user creates university data and/or controls the disposition of university data, he or she has responsibility for the custodial care of that data.
-Data users share responsibility in helping data stewards and custodians manage and protect data by understanding and following the IT and information security policies of the university related to data use.
+6. To the degree that a data user creates university data and/or controls the disposition of university data, they have responsibility for the custodial care of that data.
+Data users share responsibility in helping data stewards and custodians manage and protect data by understanding and following university IT and information privacy and security policies.

-The Chief Information Security Officer shall maintain and publish a list of identified data trustees and data stewards for specific data types.
+The Chair of the DGEC shall maintain and publish a list of identified data executives, data trustees and data stewards for specific data types.
 The list will also identify the classification of specific data types.
-Where a single individual maintains multiple roles (e.g., data steward and data custodian) the CISO will provide notice to the Counsel of Data Trustees to ensure the roles do not pose a risk to the university.
+Where a single individual maintains multiple roles (e.g., data steward and data custodian) the Chair of DGEC will provide notice to the DGEC to ensure the roles do not pose a risk to the university.

 III.
 DEFINITIONS